socialxmisfit/socialxmisfit/README.md

 # Erica Gilmore
-* Click [here](https://socialxmisfit.github.io/socialxmisfit to view full portfolio_
+* Click https://socialxmisfit.github.io/socialxmisfit to view full portfolio

 ### Objective
 * Experienced medical coder looking for a position in a respected health organization where I can